Is injury prevention something you actually think about with regards to your physical pursuits and/or training?

 - Low resistance training at high volume to encourage blood and lymphatic circulation around the joints for improved recovery.
 Think sets of 20 reps and above or for around 60 seconds or longer.
 These should not feel intense but with some effort needed.

 - Seek the advice of an expert Coach where possible.
-Attending a GymnasticBodies seminar can save you years of no progress and injury
+A visit to Forma can save you years on slow or no progress with your training.

 - Regular massage and hands on therapy such as Osteopathy is hugely beneficial